cerb/cerb.github.io/_guides/integrations/azure/office365.md

 ---
 title: Integrate with Office365
-excerpt: A step-by-step guide for integrating Cerb and Office365.
+excerpt: This page provides a detailed guide on integrating Cerb with Office365 by configuring an Azure app and setting up Cerb.
 summary: This page provides a detailed guide on integrating Cerb with Office365 by configuring an Azure app and setting up Cerb.
 It includes step-by-step instructions for creating a new app and client secret in Azure, as well as creating a connected